pyOpenSci/test-pyos-review/.github/ISSUE_TEMPLATE/submit-software-for-review.md

 ---
 name: Submit Software for Review
-description: Use to submit your Python package for pyOpenSci peer review
+about: Use to submit your Python package for pyOpenSci peer review
 title: ''
 labels: 0/pre-review-checks, New Submission!
 assignees: ''